Emigrant Direct American Dream Savings Account Review

 At Emigrant Direct, you do everything online, starting with opening your account.
 To begin the process, visit Emigrant Direct's website.
 You need to provide personal information as well as details about your existing checking account at a brick-and-mortar bank.

 - Contact information, including full name and mailing address

 - Social Security number, Tax ID number, or similar

 - Information about your brick-and-mortar account, which will be linked to Emigrant (your account and routing numbers, as well as the bank name)

-Based on reviews and reports from several different sources, it seems that account holders are largely satisfied with Emigrant Direct’s customer service.
+Based on reviews and reports from several different sources, account holders seem primarily satisfied with Emigrant Direct’s customer service, but many mention that the interest rate is not as competitive in today's market.
 If there’s a problem, help from a real person is available, and the operating hours should accommodate just about anybody’s schedule.

-While Emigrant Direct is a perfectly good savings account, the bank does not seem committed to developing their product and bringing in new customers.
+While Emigrant Direct is a perfectly good savings account, the bank does not seem committed to developing its product and competing for customers.
 The interest rate is regularly lower than other competitive online banks.
-But MySavingsDirect.com has a better rate than Emigrant, which makes you wonder how longtime Emigrant Direct customers feel about the new bank.
+However, Emigrant's other two online products do offer higher interest rates.